 My boyfriend and I were walking through the rural village where we were volunteering on a sunny Friday morning.
 We had just taken a tour of the local herbalist’s home.
 Read all about this amazing experience here.

 Anyway, two dogs ran at us out of nowhere while we were walking home and one of them bit me twice on the leg.

-After just brushing off the incident for a day or two, not wanting to draw attention to myself, I researched whether or not rabies was common in the Transkei (a rugged and remote region of the Eastern Cape).
+At first, I just brushed off the incident for a day or two, not wanting to draw attention to myself.
+But eventually, I researched whether or not rabies was common in the Transkei (a rugged and remote region of the Eastern Cape).
 Turns out, rabies is super common there.